owid/owid-grapher/patch/readme.md

 Patch is a DSL let's you use any data structure you want and handles the compiling/decompiling to QueryString, while preserving human readability.

-JSON would be a similar alternative to Patch, except you completely lose human readability in query strings, and it suffers from JSONs lack of certain data structures.
+JSON would be a similar alternative to Patch, except you completely lose human readability in query strings, and it suffers from JSONs lack of certain data structures, like tuple arrays.

 Some benefits of Patch: